A Polyfold Proof of the Arnold Conjecture: Introduction

 Let $(M,\omega)$ be a closed symplectic manifold and $H:S^1\times M \to \R$ a periodic Hamiltonian function.
 It induces a time-dependent Hamiltonian vector field $X_H: S^1\times M\to \rT M$ given by $\omega(X_H(t,x), \cdot)=\rd H(t, \cdot)$.
 We denote the set of contractible periodic orbits by

-and note that periodic orbits can be identified with the fixed points of the time 1 flow $\phi^1_H :M\to M$ of $X_H$.
-We call this Hamiltonian system nondegenerate if $\phi^1_H \times \id_M$ is transverse to the diagonal and hence cuts out the fixed points transversely.
+and note that periodic orbits can be identified with the fixed points of the time $2\pi$ flow $\phi^{2\pi}_H :M\to M$ of $X_H$.
+(Here we choose the convention $S^1=\R/2\pi\Z$, i.e.\ period $2\pi$, for ease of notation later on.)
+We call this Hamiltonian system nondegenerate if $\phi^{2\pi}_H \times \id_M$ is transverse to the diagonal and hence cuts out the fixed points transversely.
 In particular, this guarantees a finite set of periodic orbits.
 Arnold \cite{arnold} conjectured in the 1960s that the minimal number of critical points of a Morse function on $M$ is also a lower bound for the number of periodic orbits of a nondegenerate Hamiltonian system as above.
 In this strict form, the Arnold conjecture has been confirmed for Riemann surfaces \cite{eliashberg-arnold} and tori \cite{CZ}.
 A weaker form is accessible by Floer theory, introduced by Floer \cite{f2,f3} in the 1980s.
 It constructs a chain complex generated by $\cP(H)$ that can be compared with the Morse complex generated by the critical points of a Morse function.
 When Floer homology is well-defined, it is usually independent of the Hamiltonian, and on a compact symplectic manifold can in fact be identified with Morse homology, which is also independent of the Morse function and computes the singular homology.
 Using this approach, the following nondegenerate homological form of the Arnold conjecture was first proven by Floer \cite{f1,f4} in the absence of pseudoholomorphic spheres.

 \begin{thm} Let $(M,\omega)$ be a closed symplectic manifold and $H:S^1\times M \to \R$ a nondegenerate periodic Hamiltonian function.
 Then

 \end{thm}